mamarjan/gff3-pltools/README.md

 The previous example chooses records which have the ID attribute with the value gene1.

-Want to see which records have no ID value, or ID which is an empty string?
-Here's how it can be done:
+To see which records have no ID value, or ID which is an empty string, use the following command:

 ```sh
     gff3-ffetch --filter attribute:ID:equals: path-to-file.gff3